 Before you firm up your marketing plan, it’s important to identify key differences between wholesale distributors and wholesale businesses.
 Different business models equate to differing pain points and shopping preferences.

 Marketing Plan for Wholesale Distribution

-The business goals of wholesale distributors include building retail networks, selling large volumes of products (and bulk shipping), and maintaining a competitive advantage.
+The business goals of wholesale distributors include building retail networks, selling large volumes of products like wholesale produce, engaging in bulk shipping, and maintaining a competitive advantage.
 Pulling this off successfully requires excellent sales skills, wise use of your budget, and most importantly, understanding your customers’ needs.

 Here are valuable methods to use in your marketing plan for wholesale distribution: